tutsplus/face_recognition_gallery/README.md

-### Tuts+ Tutorial: Identifying People with Qualcomm Snapdragon SDK
+### Tuts+ Tutorial: Identifying People With Qualcomm's Snapdragon SDK

 #### Instructor: Joshua Newnham

-Accompanying project for the Identifying People with Qualcomm Snapdragon SDK tutorial; Gallery where-by the user can filter based on identity/ies.

-**Available on Tuts+ TBA
+In this tutorial, you'll learn how you can take advantage of Qualcomm's Snapdragon SDK to derive metadata from your photos, giving users new ways to explore their content.

+Source files for the Tuts+ tutorial: [Identifying People With Qualcomm's Snapdragon SDK](http://code.tutsplus.com/tutorials/identifying-people-with-qualcomms-snapdragon-sdk--cms-22831)

+**Read this tutorial on [Tuts+](https://code.tutsplus.com)**